-Walt Disney World Resort Update for July 31 - August 6, 2018by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for July 31 - August 6, 2018by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for July 31 – August 6, 2018

 Writer's note: Not very many hours after we published last week's Update, many Gold and above-level Walt Disney World Resort Passholders received emails inviting them to sign up for one of the first three "V.I.Passholder" after hours events (one at Magic Kingdom and two at Epcot).
 Hopefully, if the events were of interest to you that hold these passes (as I do), you saw and responded to the email before the events filled to capacity.
 For those that did not receive the email at all (and there were reports that, at least, some folks that have the Disney Parks Premier Passport that includes both Disneyland and Walt Disney World, did not receive the email), we suggest that you contact Disney Guest Services (a good way to do so is by tweeting to @WDWToday as we have mentioned in the past).

 This week had some major news for how Walt Disney World Resort and, indeed, the rest of Disney Parks and Resorts, will try to act as a citizen of the world itself going forward.
 I got to see a bit of that first hand by seeing the turtles at Disney's Vero Beach Resort (a couple of hours to the southeast, but still sort of a part of Walt Disney World Resort).
 On the theme park front, though, it was a fairly quiet week for attraction news and the like.
 I did have the opportunity to become familiar with the Surf School offered at Disney's Typhoon Lagoon (which fits in the "new to me" category, despite the fact it is decades old), and I used the quiet this week to look at the progress of all of the various projects announced (or updated) at last summer's Disney D23 Expo.